davidborzek/tvhgo/docs/installation.md

     --restart unless-stopped \
     ghcr.io/davidborzek/tvhgo:latest
 ```

+> Note: tvhgo runs as a non-root user inside the container.
+Make sure the mounted directory is writable by the user with UID 1000 (default).

 Replace `<TVHEADEND_HOST>` with the actual hostname or ip of your tvheadend server and adapt /path/to/store/data to a path of your choice to persist the data stored by thvgo.